aws-samples/eks-workshop-v2/website/docs/security/secrets-management/secrets-manager/mounting-secrets.md

 $ kubectl -n catalog exec -ti deployment/catalog -- env | grep DB_
 ```

 Now we have a Kubernetes Secret fully integrated with AWS Secrets Manager that can leverage secret rotation, which is a best practice for Secrets Management.
-Everytime a secret is rotated or updated on AWS Secrets Manager, we can roll out a new version of your Deployment so the CSI Secret Store driver can sync the Kubernetes Secrets contents with the rotated value.
+Every time a secret is rotated or updated on AWS Secrets Manager, we can roll out a new version of your Deployment so the CSI Secret Store driver can sync the Kubernetes Secrets contents with the rotated value.